- Jon Finch

 Frenzy filming location: the old Covent Garden fruit and vegetable market: now the Covent Garden Piazza, London

-There are wonderful London locations in Alfred Hitchcock’s British film since The Man Who Knew Too Much in 1956, but first the collision between the blackly humorous script and director Alfred Hitchcock’s virulent misogyny, previously kept in check by production codes, makes for queasy viewing today.
+There are wonderful London locations in Alfred Hitchcock’s first British film since The Man Who Knew Too Much in 1956, but first the collision between the blackly humorous script and director Alfred Hitchcock’s virulent misogyny, previously kept in check by production codes, makes for queasy viewing today.

 The body of the Necktie Strangler’s first victim drifts into view in the Thames alongside County Hall, while a politician blathers on about pollution to an audience including a rubber-necking, bowler-hatted Hitch